tsnellgrove/dark_castle3/doc/to_do.md

 		- TBD: consider whether in_reach methods would be better off in Seat rather than Creature
 		- TBD: consider moving more of in_reach logic into class methods (linked to contain methods)
 			- CLARIFICATION: i.e. eliminate checking if is_contained before checking in_reach
-		- TBD: in debug mode, prefix Invisible errors with [INVIS]
-		- TBD: perhaps MixIns like OpenableMixIn should have their own examine() states?
-			- IDEA: similar to has_contain()

 	- TBD: finish the max_weight deployment
 		- TBD: assign 'max_weight' and 'max_count' to Creatures